 File last modified:

 Chinese makes use of syllable pitch patterns to distinguish between words.
 Two syllables which are identical in their vowels and consonants but vary in tone are just as different as if they varied in consonants or vowels.
-Some "tonal languages" consider only the pitch of a syllable relatives to that of other syllables, but Chinese makes use of both relative pitch and pitch change across the syllable.
+Some "tonal languages" consider only the pitch of a syllable relative to that of other syllables, but Chinese makes use of both relative pitch and pitch change across the syllable.
 Mandarin, for example, has a some syllables with a high even pitch, and others with a low pitch that drops yet lower and then rises slightly.
 Still others drop from high to low or rise from low to high.

 A useful traditional analysis of Chinese tone across all dialects and at all periods assumes a system of eight named tone categories.
 Four are referred to as yīn 阴 and four yáng 阳.

 The actual sounds of tones in these various categories may vary considerably from one dialect to another (and often have nothing to do with the names), but normally a syllable that is in a particular category in one dialect is in the same category in all dialects.
 For example, in Běijīng 北京 Mandarin a "yīn even" (阴平) tone is high and unchanging in pitch, and that is the official standard.
 But in the Mandarin of nearby Tiānjīn 天津, it may fall and rise in some contexts.
-Having a firm grasp of the categories and knowing that the categories rather than the actual sounds constitute the shared system can be very helpful to the foreign user of Chinese facing dialectical variation.
+Having a firm grasp of the categories and knowing that the categories, rather than the actual sounds, constitute the shared system can be very helpful to the foreign user of Chinese facing dialectical variation.

 In classical poetry, the even (píng 平) tones, both yīn and yáng, stand together in contrast to all the others taken together, which are collectively called "oblique" (zè 仄).
 Poetic lines may then exhibit defined patterns of alternation between even and oblique tones.